tprrt/blog/content/2020-06-27_build-an-embedded-linux-in-fifteen-min.rst

    make install

-Here, the *LDFLAGS* is set to force the static link of `Busybox`_ quickly, but it is also possible to use *make menuconfig* to set *CONFIG_STATIC=y*.
+Here, the *LDFLAGS* is set to force static linking of `Busybox`_ quickly, but it is also possible to use *make menuconfig* to set *CONFIG_STATIC=y*.
 The advantage of the static executable is that it can be tested with Qemu:

 .. code-block:: bash